 The transfer was sent, and Sean completed his holiday and returned to Ireland.
 He called me a few days later to confirm safe receipt, and I had forwarded it to Paco.

-A year later when the apartment was completed the Buckingham clan came over to furnish it and move in.
+A year later, when the apartment was completed, the Buckingham clan came over to furnish it and move in.
 Their first celebration was to throw a party to which we were invited.
 For many years afterwards, various members of the family came over regularly and met in the Fontainebleau bar cementing a warm friendship after what had started as a disaster.
 But for me, my second commission cheque from Paco of another half a million pesetas changed my perspective on hotel management.

 It was the beginning of the end.

 Chapter 49 – The fisherman